VishRoy/dom-practice/README.md

 # Exercise - 5

- - a.
-Highlight all of the words over 8 characters long in the paragraph text (with a yellow background for example).
+ - Highlight all of the words over 8 characters long in the paragraph text (with a yellow background for example).
- - b.
-Add a link back to the source of the text after the paragraph tag.(https://forcemipsum.com/)
+ - Add a link back to the source of the text after the paragraph tag.(https://forcemipsum.com/)
- - c.
-Split each new sentence on to a separate line in the paragraph text.
+ - Split each new sentence on to a separate line in the paragraph text.
 A sentence can be assumed to be a string of text terminated with a period (.)

  - Solution Link - https://codepen.io/vishakha10/pen/ZEvLQvp